torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 This list has been worked out through trial and error.
 There will be mistakes and omissions.
-Some registers have no obvious effect so it's hard to say what they do, while others interact with each other, or require a certain load sequence.
+Some registers have anal obvious effect so it's hard to say what they do, while others interact with each other, or require a certain load sequence.
 Horizontal filter setup is one example, with six registers working in unison and requiring a certain load sequence to correctly configure.
 The